Glia: A Human-Inspired AI for Automated Systems Design and Optimization

 where $RT_{\text{system}}$ is the request response time (RT) under the evaluated system, and $RT_{\text{ideal}}$ is the minimum possible RT in an ideal, load-free setting.
 A slowdown greater than $1$ indicates system overhead.

-\Fig{real} shows that, even under real-world workload variability and system uncertainty, \name’s discovered algorithm consistently outperforms all baselines.
-In the same load regime (QPS = 7.5), the router reduces request slowdown by over 4.5$\times$ compared to LLQ, confirming that Glia’s discoveries transfer effectively from simulation to a real system.
+\Fig{real} shows, even under real-world workload variability and system uncertainty, \name’s discovered algorithm consistently outperforms all baselines.
+In the same load regime (QPS = 7.5), the router reduces slowdown by over 4.5$\times$ compared to LLQ, confirming Glia’s discoveries transfer effectively from simulation to a real system.